 (116) Speech-language pathologist--A person who is currently licensed as a speech-language pathologist under Texas Occupations Code, Chapter 401.

-(117) Statute--The Texas Health and Safety Code, Chapter 142.
+(117) Statute-- Texas Health and Safety Code, Chapter 142.

 (118) Substantial compliance--A finding in which an agency receives no recommendation for enforcement action after a survey.

 (119) Supervised practical training--Hospice aide training that is conducted in a laboratory or other setting in which the trainee demonstrates knowledge while performing tasks on an individual.
-The training is supervised by a registered nurse or by a licensed vocational nurse who works under the direction of a registered nurse.
+The training is supervised by an RN or by an LVN who works under the direction of a registered nurse.

-(120) Supervising nurse--The person responsible for supervising skilled services provided by an agency and who has the qualifications described in §97.244(c) of this chapter (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications).
+(120) Supervising nurse--The person responsible for supervising skilled services provided by an agency and who has the qualifications described in §558.244(c) of this chapter (relating to Administrator Qualifications and Conditions and Supervising Nurse Qualifications).
 This person may also be known as the director of nursing or similar title.